pajenterprise/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 Shipped via continuous development:

 * Support for Usabilla to measure CSAT
-* Following Users image is broken if user is not logged into Q&A
+* Following Users image is no longer broken if user is not logged into Q&A
 * Breadcrumbs respect casing
+* When hovering a tag, the description is now fully visible

 ## October 30-November 25, 2019